sivasamyk/graylog2-input-lumberjack/README.md

 # Graylog Logstash forwarder Lumberjack Input Plugin

-Welcome to your new Graylog plugin!

-Please refer to http://docs.graylog.org/en/latest/pages/plugins.html for documentation on how to write plugins for Graylog.

 This plugin provides support for [logstash-forwarder](https://github.com/elastic/logstash-forwarder) lumberjack protocol.

 * Support for reading from files